manasakajjayam30/UPI-Fraud-Detection-using-Machine-Learning/README.md

 To run this project:

 1. Clone the repository to your local machine.
+2.  **Extract the `UPI.csv` file from the `upi.7z` archive.** You will need a program that supports the 7z format (e.g., 7-Zip).
-2. Ensure you have the necessary Python libraries installed (e.g., pandas, scikit-learn).
+3. Ensure you have the necessary Python libraries installed (e.g., pandas, scikit-learn).
 You can install them using pip:
     ```bash
     pip install pandas scikit-learn
     ```
-3. Navigate to the project directory and run the `UPI.py` script:
+4. Navigate to the project directory and run the `UPI.py` script:
     ```bash
     python UPI.py
     ```
-    [You might want to add more specific instructions here based on how your script is designed to run.]
+    [You might want to add more specific instructions here based on how your script is designed to run, especially regarding how it reads the `UPI.csv` file after extraction.]

 ## Potential Improvements